 2. Choose a Place That’s Not Too Far From Home

-If you’re a beginner kayaker on your first overnight kayaking trip, it’s best to stay relatively close to home and not to venture too far out into the wilderness.
+If you’re a beginner kayaker on your first overnight kayaking trip, it’s best to stay relatively close to home and not venture too far out into the wilderness.

-3. Choose a Well-Traveled Kayak/Canoe Trail
+3. Choose a Well-Traveled Kayak or Canoe Trail

 Your first overnight kayaking trip will be way easier to plan if you follow a well-known route.
-As you’ll see a bit later in some of the destinations on the list, some parks have well-marked routes with established campsites for boaters.
+As you’ll see a bit later with some of the destinations on the list, some parks have well-marked routes with established campsites for boaters.